changjongkim/sc_rebuttal/rebuttal_cascade.md

   from the requesting node's local copy.
 Repeated demand is meant to spread across the requesting nodes, not stay on one node.
 The initial concurrent fetch is reduced because one-sided reads need no remote CPU and go through the Staging Buffers.
 We note this is an architectural argument.
 We did not run a dedicated hot-block imbalance experiment.
-Load-aware placement and MoE expert skew remain future work.
+Load-aware placement remains future work.
 On correctness, the relaxed-consistency window is safe by design.
 Stale metadata is treated as a cache miss that triggers recomputation, never a wrong read.

 ## F. Fault tolerance and hardware generality (R1, R3, R4)